Ideamaxwu/BADBroker/README.md

 ### Run the broker ###
 * First, you need to setup the Asterix backend (install it from BAD enable asterix branch).
-Run `brokersetup.aql` from the Asterix web console.
+Run `brokersetup.aql` (located inside `broker`) from the Asterix web console.
 Note that the script contains the `dataverse` name of your application as well as the broker location.
 Change them as per your application needs.

 * Then, setup your application datasets, functions and channels as shown in example file `1' and run the script through the Asterix web console.